Original Caprese Cake. All the family secrets, explained step by step.

 • How is the Caprese Cake stored?

-The caprese cake can be stored at room temperature, covered with aluminum, for many days.
+The caprese cake can be stored at room temperature, covered with aluminum foil, for many days.

 • Where is the Caprese baked?

-The caprese cake is baked in a conical aluminum mold which is also used for pastieras.
+The caprese cake is baked in the conical aluminum pan also used for pastiere.

 Author image